 Since 2014, Mississippi has allowed the use of CBD for certain types of epilepsy.
 Voters in the state recently passed Initiative 65 to legalize medical marijuana, however, the Mississippi Supreme Court thought otherwise and overturn it.

 Mississippi decriminalized marijuana, meaning most weed-related charges will not result in years of jail time.
 This includes possession of up to 30 grams of marijuana.
-If you have less than 30 grams, (including any plant matter if you grow weed in Mississippi), and are caught, you could pay a $250 fine.
-Not a bad deal considering every state that borders Mississippi is a lot less lenient.
+If you have less than 30 grams (including plant matter) and are caught, you could pay a $250 fine.

 Even though they have decriminalized marijuana, it is still a far step from being legal.
 The state still has mandatory minimums for second-time offenders.
-Whereas 30 grams would give you a fine before, the second time its five days in jail.
-So Mississippi is not the most easy-going decriminalized state, but so far, it is the only decriminalized state on the Gulf Coast.
-That says something on its own.
+Whereas 30 grams would give you a fine the first time, the second time it’s five days in jail.

 In November 2020, Mississippi voters passed Initiative 65, which established a medical marijuana program for qualifying conditions.
 The conditions included: